Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Successfully served billions of requests over the weekend

-This is extraordinary.
-For context, Netflix serves ~500,000 requests per second at peak.
-Shopify nearly doubled that during BFCM while processing actual financial transactions (far more complex than video streaming).
+For context: Netflix serves ~500,000 requests per second at peak.
+Shopify nearly doubled that during BFCM, and it was processing actual financial transactions, not just streaming video.
+That's a different level of complexity.

 Sales Performance